Understanding Your Options

 Determining your best glaucoma treatment option begins by talking to your eye care professional, who can help you get a clear and specific understanding of your glaucoma treatment needs.
-If you have been diagnosed with mild-to-moderate open-angle glaucoma, some treatment options your eye care professional may recommend include:
+If you have been diagnosed with mild-to-moderate glaucoma, some treatment options your eye care professional may recommend include:

 Prescription Eye Drops for Glaucoma

 The most common treatment for high eye pressure and glaucoma is prescription eye drops.
 When taken as directed, glaucoma eye drops can reduce high eye pressure most commonly by decreasing the amount of fluid created or by helping fluid drain from the eye.

 Your doctor may prescribe more than one type of medication to manage your glaucoma over time.
 Be sure to tell your eye care professional if you’re taking other medications that may interfere with glaucoma eye drop medications.

 There are several types of laser treatments available to treat glaucoma.
 Occasionally, laser surgery can help eliminate the need for glaucoma eye drops, however in many cases, patients will need to continue taking glaucoma medicines after the procedures.